-Fog and mist are clouds at ground level, which result from moisture condensation and they may extend far into atmosphere.
-Fog and mist differ in visibility.
-There are many types of fog and this article intend to provide deep explanation and beautiful images related to various types of fog.
+There are many types of fog and this article intends to provide a deep explanation and beautiful images related to various types of fog.

 the following are the major types of fog

-Steam fog; this form is comparatively rare, but it is included for meteorological interest.
-It is formed when a cold air passes over a much warmer water surface so that water appear to steam.
-As warmer water is cooled from above it appear to be steaming as the condensing water above it forms a fog.
-When temperature are below freezing point, the water vapor is converted directly into ice crystals to form ice fog.
+As warmer water is cooled from above it appears to be steaming as the condensing water above it forms a fog.
+When temperatures are below freezing point, the water vapor is converted directly into ice crystals to form ice fog.

-Smog fog; this is fog plus smoke and industrial pollutants like carbon dioxide, sulphur dioxide and nitrogen dioxide.
+this is fog plus smoke and industrial pollutants like carbon dioxide, sulfur dioxide, and nitrogen dioxide.
 Smog is common in big industrial cities due to high emissions of pollutants as mentioned earlier.
-Example of areas which experience smog fog include Ruhr industrial area of German.
+Examples of areas that experience smog fog include the Ruhr industrial area of Germany.

-Rime; when a fog composed of super cooled droplets is driven by the slight wind against prominent objects such as telegraph poles wires and trees.
-The drops freezes into them as rime.
-The temperature of both droplets and of the objects is below freezing point.
+when a fog composed of supercooled droplets is driven by the slight wind against prominent objects such as telegraph poles wires and trees.

 Was this article helpful?
 If you have anything to say or any question please do it on the comment box below